oVirt/ovirt-site/source/develop/qa/index.md

 Everyone is welcome to join the `#ovirt` IRC channel, especially if you're thinking of getting involved with QA and would like to ask some questions first.

 You can also join oVirt users mailing list, where quality assurance-related topics are marked using `[QE]` in subject.
+Alternatively you could also join the [Matrix space](/community/about/contact.html#matrix).

 ## Next releases